networkteam/zebra/README.md

 * Use multi-language sites with Neos and Next.js
 * Supports multi-site setups (single Neos with sites, multiple Next.js instances)

+## How does it work?

+This package is used inside a Next.js project that fetches content from Neos CMS for rendering and offers editing with full preview capabilities.
+It provides components and hooks to handle the rendering of nodes and adding editing metadata for the Neos UI.

+Inside Neos CMS a few supporting packages are used to provide the content via an API for Next.js and adjust the behavior of the Neos UI:

+* [Networkteam.Neos.ContentApi](https://github.com/networkteam/Networkteam.Neos.ContentApi) for providing the content via a JSON API.
+* [Networkteam.Neos.Next](https://github.com/networkteam/Networkteam.Neos.Next) for integrating Next.js as a preview of nodes and handle revalidation of changed documents on publishing.

+We also published some supporting tools:

+* [github.com/networkteam/grazer](https://github.com/networkteam/grazer) is an HTTP service implementing a specialized priority queue to revalidate pages for changed documents reliably.

 ## Installation

 See our demo project for a working example.